Airstack-xyz/docs/guides/nft/spam-nft.md

   }
 }
 </code></pre>

 {% endtab %}
 {% endtabs %}

 ### Formatting

-Using the GraphQL response, you can filter out and aggregate the NFTs across Ethereum, Polygon, and Base by providing the response as to the `data` input of the `filterSpamNFTs` function:
+Using the GraphQL response, you can filter out and aggregate the NFTs across Ethereum, Polygon, and Base by providing the response to the `data` input of the `filterSpamNFTs` function:

 {% tabs %}
 {% tab title="TypeScript" %}

 ```typescript
 interface NFT {
   tokenAddress: string;